 With the sun shining to its best, it is hard to survive in the gym for 30 or more minutes working out.
 The best alternative to exercise in these hot days is in the water.
 Water exercises are very effective, fun and produce great results.
 Moreover, water will not let you affect with the outside temperature.
 There are many benefits of working out in the water.
 Hydrotherapy or Aquatic therapy also has some great therapeutic benefits for orthopedic and neurological conditions.
 Here, I want to discuss a few important workout exercises that you can do in the pool or water.

 Breathing is how every cell in our body gets oxygen.
 This oxygen passes through the bloodstream.
 At the cellular level, this helps in ATP formation and thus energy production.
 Breathing is one of the most important involuntary actions.
 Many times, we are not even aware of our breathing pattern.
 We only start paying attention to it when we realize we are not getting “enough air”, constantly “out of breath” (AKA SOB), or having difficulty breathing.
 Consequently, this turns into a visit to a doctor or ER.
 In my previous article, I discussed COPD, which is one of the major disorders that makes people feel out of breath.
-Here, I want to discuss a few strategies to perform breathing exercise correctly.
+Here, I want to discuss a few strategies to perform breathing exercises correctly.

 Chronic Obstructive Pulmonary Disease (COPD) is a respiratory disorder that decreases the efficiency of air moving in and out of lungs.
 This causes difficulty in breathing.
 In COPD, the airway in the lung loses its normal shape and elasticity.
 COPD leads to many systemic problems as well.
 As per the COPD Foundation, COPD is an umbrella term that describes progressive lung diseases.
 It includes emphysema, chronic bronchitis, refractory (non-reversible) asthma, and some forms of bronchiectasis.
 Continue reading “Signs and symptoms of Chronic Obstructive Pulmonary Disease (COPD)”